mandulaj/diceware-v6/README.md

 **Password:** `"fitness pronoun blunts tyrannic ravage venomously tasted"`
 ####Security

 46656 words might seam like a very small number to be considered secure.
-However the power of diceware comes from the number of words.
-There are 46656 was to choose 1 word, however 2176782336 ways to choose 2 words.
-The more words are added, the more secure the password.
+However the power of diceware comes from the number of consecutive words.
+There are 46656 ways to choose 1 word, however 2176782336 ways to choose 2 words.
+The more words are added, the more ways to arrange them and thus the more secure the password.

 #####This table shows the security of different password lengths.
 Anything in *bold* is imo overkill....